Revers3c-Team/CTF-writeups/CyberTalents/Competitions/HITB2018DXB Pre-Conf CTF/Math Master/README.md

 a) Both are 1 but in this case we cannot get a[10] because it will be indeterminate</br>
 b) Both are 0 and in this case we can get `a[0]` and `a[10]`</br>

-To solve this system of equations I used sage math (you may use z3 or sympy)</br>
+To solve this system of equations I used sage math</br>

 ```python
 from sage.all import *